 In the following report, DSHS will

-- outline the process of reporting cause of death; - describe findings on challenges to quality cause of death information; and - provide recommendations on how information quality can be improved.
+- outline the process of reporting cause of death; - describe findings on challenges to quality cause of death information including maternal mortality data; and - provide recommendations on how information quality can be improved.

 2. Background